HRT: fact-checking risks and benefits

 Does HRT increase risks of breast cancer?

-Yes, it does increase your risk, but nowadays the benefits of HRT are thought to outweigh the risks.
+Yes, it does slightly increase your risk, but the benefits of HRT outweigh the risks.
 The NHS advises that combined HRT is linked with a small increase in the risk of breast cancer, but there is little or no change with oestrogen-only HRT.
 Your risk depends on how long you use HRT, and this falls after you stop taking HRT.

 Does HRT increase risks of endometrial cancer?

-If you still have a womb and solely take oestrogen-only HRT, this would increase your risk of endometrial cancer.
-This is why oestrogen-only HRT is never given on its own to those with a womb.
+If you still have a womb and only take oestrogen-only HRT, this would increase your risk of endometrial cancer.
+This is why oestrogen-only HRT is never given on its own if you have a womb.
 Taking combined HRT with the added progesterone protects your womb lining from the effects of oestrogen, and therefore doesn't affect your cancer risk.
-However, if high (untested and unlicensed) doses of oestrogen are given but these are not matched by higher doses of progesterone, theoretically there could be an increased risk of endometrial cancer.
-Research is still ongoing in this area.

 Does HRT increase the risk of blood clots?

 Yes, from tablets - but not patches.
-People with a history of blood clots may not be able to be given HRT.
+If you have a history of blood clots you may not be able to be given HRT.
 Doctors also advise controlling high blood pressure before starting HRT.

 HRT benefits